shift7-ch/katta-docs/OVERVIEW.md

 ![VaultCreationStatic_Interaction.drawio.png](img/overview/VaultCreationStatic_Interaction.drawio.png)

+In words:

+* A Katta Server admin (role `admin`) needs to define the possible S3 endpoints for Katta S3 Static Mode where users can create vaults.
+  Admins can upload storage profiles can be uploaded via the backend API and inspect in the Web Client.
+* In order to create vault in Static Mode, first a bucket needs to be created manually ([AWS console](https://aws.amazon.com/console/) or [AWS cli](https://aws.amazon.com/cli/)) and set the correct bucket CORS settings.
+* A Katta user (role `create-vault`) can create vaults based on the storage profile and the bucket and access credentials.
+The vault creator becomes the first
+  Vault Admin.
+* Finally, Katta Client verifies the configuration and uploads the `vault.uvf` metadata to the S3 bucket and to Katta Server.

 The following diagram illustrates the interactions when a user creates a vault in *STS Mode*:

 ![VaultCreationSTS_Interaction.drawio.png](img/overview/VaultCreationSTS_Interaction.drawio.png)

+In words:

+* A technical admin needs to prepare OIDC trust and roles in AWS or MinIO IAM and define an STS Mode storage profile in Katta Server.
+* Katta Client refreshes (triggering OAuth Authorization Code Flow in browser) the user's access token
+* The access token is sent to STS with an inline policy in order to issue temporary credentials that allow for the creation of a specific bucket.
+* The temporary S3 credentials are sent to Katta Server which calls S3 to create the corresponding bucket.
+Due to CORS restrictions, this allows the creation of
+  STS vaults both in Web and Desktop Client in the same way.
+* Finally, Katta Client then uploads the `vault.uvf` with the access configuration, and the vault members are synced to Keycloak.

 The following diagram illustrates the flow of actions to create a vault in the two modes: